-The Forum has been contracted by the Environment Agency to help it to publicise and promote the use of ecological enhancements in hard coastal defences.
-This work will be completed by the end of March 2018.
-It will include an online resource bank of knowledge on the Forum’s website, and additional information added to the Solent Information Database and Coastal Consents guide.
-Forum members will be contacted for their input to promote and deliver this concept.
+The Forum was contracted by the Environment Agency to help it to publicise and promote the use of ecological enhancements in hard coastal defences.
+This work was completed at the end of March 2018.
+It includes an online resource bank of knowledge on the Forum’s website, and additional information added to the Solent Information Database and Coastal Consents guide.

 The Marine Management Organisation (MMO) has contracted the Forum to assist it with its ESE Project, funded by the EMFF.
 The Forum has been identifying hard to reach stakeholders to help the MMO ensure wider stakeholder involvement in marine planning.
-This work will run from 2017 to 2019.
+This work ran from 2017 to 2019.
 One of the outputs was a video on the south marine plans.